Gersthofen

 Gersthofen (/de/) is a town in the district of Augsburg, in Bavaria, Germany.
 It is situated on the west bank of the river Lech, approx. 7 km north of Augsburg.

-Gersthofen is divided into five districts (German: Stadtteile): Batzenhofen, Edenbergen (with Gailenbach and Gailenbacher Mühle), Gersthofen, Hirblingen, and Rettenbergen (with Peterhof).
+Gersthofen is divided into five Ortsteile: Batzenhofen, Edenbergen (with Gailenbach and Gailenbacher Mühle), Gersthofen, Hirblingen, and Rettenbergen (with Peterhof).

 History

 Middle Ages

 With the end of the Roman Empire era and the collapse of the Limes around 260 AD, Alemanni advanced into the land between the Lech and Iller rivers.
 A row grave found in Gersthofen in 1932 indicates the first traces of Alemannic settlement.
 The former monastery farm formed the historical settlement core of Gersthofen.
 Since the second half of the 7th century, the Herrenhof of a Germanic man named Gerfred stood on the site, from which a Carolingian manor farm and later Widdum emerged.

 The place name Gersthofen derives from the first clan or village leader.
 The first mention occurred in 969 in a document by Bishop Ulrich of Augsburg, who transferred goods and income enjoyed by the newly founded monastery of St. Stephen from Abbess Elensinda as a church benefice to Gerfredeshoua.
 In 1150, a donation of a Hube with appurtenances in Gereshouen was mentioned in a document of the later Heilig-Kreuz monastery, which was confirmed by Bishop Walther along with other possessions.

 In a bull of Pope Coelestine II from 1143, Gersthofen appears among the possessions of the Augsburg cathedral chapter.
 It had the right, among other things, to appoint the mayors of the farms in Gersthofen, Mertingen, and Biberbach.
 Through purchase and exchange, the chapter gradually acquired the entire village.
 The lower jurisdiction was exercised by the cathedral chapter through its own chief bailiff installed in Gersthofen.
 Besides the cathedral chapter as the main owner, Augsburg citizens and monasteries owned individual farms and parcels as episcopal, cathedral chapter, or common fiefs.
 Initially, the territorial Landvogtei of the Margraviate of Burgau was responsible for high jurisdiction.
 Eventually, through pledging, it came into the possession of the Imperial City of Augsburg.